Squatting

 Squatting is the action of occupying an abandoned or unoccupied area of land or a building (usually residential) that the squatter does not own, rent or otherwise have lawful permission to use.
-The United Nations estimated in 2003 that there were one billion slum residents and squatters globally.
-Squatting is practiced worldwide, typically when people find empty buildings or land to occupy for housing.
+Squatting typically occurs when people find empty buildings or land to occupy for housing.

-In developing countries and least developed countries, shanty towns often begin as squatted settlements.
+In developing countries and the least developed countries, shanty towns often begin as squatted settlements.
 In African cities such as Lagos, much of the population lives in slums.
 There are pavement dwellers in India and in Hong Kong as well as rooftop slums.
 Informal settlements in Latin America are known by names such as villa miseria (Argentina), pueblos jóvenes (Peru) and asentamientos irregulares (Guatemala, Uruguay).
 In Brazil, there are favelas in the major cities and land-based movements in rural areas.

 In industrialized countries, there are often residential squats and also left-wing squatting movements, which can be anarchist, autonomist or socialist in nature, for example in the United States.
 Oppositional movements from the 1960s and 1970s created freespaces in Denmark, the Netherlands and the self-managed social centres of Italy.
 Each local situation determines the context: in England and Wales, there were estimated to be 50,000 squatters in the late 1970s; in Athens, Greece, there are refugee squats.
 In Spain and the US, the 2010s saw many new squats following the 2008 financial crisis.

 Overview

-The practice of squatting historically stems from multiple sources, one of which is the development by illegalist and individualist anarchist groups, such as the Pieds plats, of the concept of déménagement à la cloche de bois ('silent move-outs')—the act of leaving a residence without notifying the landlord and ceasing to pay rent.
-This practice became an early precursor to squatting.
+The practice of squatting historically stems from multiple sources, one of which was the development by anarchist groups, such as mainly the Ligue des Anti-propriétaires or the illegalist Pieds plats, of the concept of déménagement à la cloche de bois ('silent move-outs'), the act of leaving a residence without notifying the landlord and ceasing to pay rent.
+This practice became an early precursor to squatting because the League was able to transform it from an individual subject to a more political and collective one.

 The majority of squatting is residential in nature.
 As a phenomenon, it tends to occur when a poor and homeless population makes use of derelict property or land through urban homesteading.
 According to a 2003 estimate by the United Nations Human Settlements Programme (UN-Habitat), there were about one billion people in squatter settlements and slums.
 According to housing researcher Kesia Reeve, "squatting is largely absent from policy and academic debate and is rarely conceptualised, as a problem, as a symptom, or as a social or housing movement."

 In many of the world's poorer countries, there are extensive slums or shanty towns, typically built on the edges of major cities and consisting almost entirely of self-constructed housing built without the landowner's permission.
 While these settlements may in time become upgraded, they often start off as squats with minimal basic infrastructure.
 Thus, there is no legal link to sewerage, electricity or water.
 Such settlements also exist in industrialized countries, such as for example Cañada Real on the outskirts of Madrid.